Home business taxes can get complicated. However, you first have to realize whether the IRS thinks your home business is a hobby.

-What Makes it a Hobby?
+What Makes Your Home Business a Hobby?

 Recently, the IRS released a manual that offers information about whether or not something is a hobby.
-One of the rules has to do with how often a loss is reported on Schedule C. The activity must show a profit in three out of the past five years if you want it to be considered a legitimate business, rather than a hobby.
-Say you claim losses for two years on your Schedule C, and use them to offset the income from your day job.
+One of the rules has to do with how often a loss is reported on Schedule C. The activity must show a profit in three out of the past five years if you want it to be considered a legitimate business rather than a hobby.
+Say you claim losses for two years on your Schedule C and use them to offset the income from your day job.
 So far, so good.
-However, if you claim a loss for the third year, the IRS might not allow it, and instead classify your business as a hobby.
+However, if you claim a loss for the third year, the IRS might not allow it and instead classify your business as a hobby.